JetBrains/intellij-sdk-docs/topics/tutorials/notification_balloons.md

 ## Obsolete API

-Previously, there were multiple SDK approaches to top-level notifications.
+Previously, there were multiple SDK approaches to notification balloons.
 They are considered to be obsolete or too complex.

 - `NotificationGroup` is considered an internal data structure.